moondly/foglab/README.md

     ```
     This will create a file called `lab.tf` used by terraform to deploy the machines.
 Type `fogctl vm -h` to check all options.

-    NOTE: The machine names are defined using this pattern: `<labname>[01-99]`.
+    NOTE: The machine names are defined after the folder name like: `<labname>[01-99]`.
 Ex: mylab01, mylab02, ...
 1. List the current machine status:
     ```
     fogctl vm -l
     ```
 You can manually edit the `lab.tf` file and apply using `fogctl vm -a`
-#### Change the number of machines but do not apply automatically
+#### Change the number of vms but do not apply automatically
 1. Make sure you are inside your lab:
     ```
     cd mylab